google/haskell-trainings/README.md

 # Warning

 This code is presented as-is, without the speaker notes.
-At time of writing, no public recording of such a training exists.
+Public recordings of the training are available: [Haskell 101](http://youtu.be/cTN1Qar4HSw), [Haskell 102](http://youtu.be/Ug9yJnOYR4U).
 This is not an officially supported Google product.